codemonkeyjim/RepData_PeerAssessment1/PA1_template.md

 ### Summarize by day

-Sum the steps taken per day into a new data frome.
+Sum the steps taken per day into a new data frame, ignoring any missing values.

 ```r